Home / Casualty & Mortuary Assistance

 Although this is a difficult time, it’s crucial to report the death of the military retiree promptly.
 This will help avoid delays and possible financial hardships to surviving beneficiaries and family members.
 Eligibility for military retired pay ends with the death of the retiree, therefore if a retired pay payment was issued for the month in which the retiree died, the bank will be notified to return the payment.
 The beneficiary may be due a prorated amount for the month of death, but that would be a separate action through DFAS.
 Do not however, attempt to return money yourself unless specifically asked to.

 We know this will be a trying time, a time of emotion, tears and fear, but it is important for the surviving spouse to have an understanding of expectations and general procedures.
 There are different scenarios in reporting a death, many depend on where the death occurred, such as at home or in a Korean hospital.
 But, the end result in any scenario should always be the same: quick contact with the USFK Casualty Assistance Office (CAO) to inform them of the death.
 CAO plays a huge role in the entire process, and is "your friend" when it comes to assisting you through this trying time.
-It cannot be emphasized enough to contact the Casualty Assistance Office ASAP
+It cannot be emphasized enough to contact the USFK Casualty Assistance Office (see POC list) ASAP.

 Read and reference the KOREA MILITARY RETIREE SURVIVOR GUIDE